yahiakala/routing/docs/migrating/index.md

 ```

-We recommend subscribing to the `navigation` event in the `form_show` method of your template form, and unsubscribing in the `form_hide` method.
+If you have multiple Templates, we recommend subscribing to the `navigation` event in the `form_show` method of your template form, and unsubscribing in the `form_hide` method.
+If you only have a single template, you can subscribe to the `navigation` event in the `__init__` method of your template form and there is no need to unsubscribe.